 As marketers, that’s what we’re really after… emotional truth.
 Nothing works better.

 When your brand story strikes an emotional chord that matches someone’s personal world view, you have a truth in her mind.
 And a winning campaign!

 It’s more like suggestion than manipulation.
 In this age of instantaneous customer reviews, manipulation won’t fly.
 You have to be more subtle than that.

-In a recent 60-minutes episode, the producers tried to paint the Italian eyeglass company, Luxottica, as irresponsible and phony because they make eyewear for dozens of different brands, including Oakley, RayBan, Prada, Polo, Coach, Vogue and many others.
+In an old 60-minutes episode, the producers tried to paint the Italian eyeglass company, Luxottica, as irresponsible and phony because they make eyewear for dozens of different designer brands, including Oakley, RayBan, Prada, Polo, Coach, Vogue and many others.

 Sometimes truth just doesn’t resonate.